 If you’re more into birds than Big Cats, book your flights to Botswana for the wet season.
 The rains from November and April turn the Okavango Delta into a bird-watching oasis.

 You stand a good chance of spotting migratory birds like the African Fish Eagle, the Sacred Ibis, the Crested Crane or any of the other 444 bird species that live in the Delta!

 Dry Season: The Best Time to Visit Botswana for Safari

-Without a doubt, the best time to go on safari in Botswana is during the dry season.
+Without a doubt, the best time to safari in Botswana is during the dry season.
 From May to October, waterholes dry up, and giant herds of wildlife congregate around the few that are left.

 With less vegetation around, it makes it much easier to spot elusive creatures like lion and leopard that blend so well into the bush.

 Despite it being the best time to travel to Botswana for a safari, the parks feel uncrowded.
 During my two-day stay in Nxai Pan National Park, I didn’t see another vehicle until our last day!